Abapical - lowest point, opposite of apex.

 Agelast – someone who never laughs, a mirthless person.

-Aggress – to initiate an onslaught, war, quarrel, or fight; make an attack.
+Aggress – to initiate an onslaught, war, quarrel, or fight; to commit the first act of hostility or offence; make an attack; go on the offensive.

 Agitprop – agitation and propaganda, especially political and supportive of communism disseminated chiefly through art, drama, literature or music.